Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

-In total, 4 studies \cite{ElHaddaoui2018, Zhang2014, Min2013, Bosco2013} adopted a rule-based approach to perform a form of social opinion mining.
+In total, 4 studies \cite{ElHaddaoui2018, Zhang2014, Min2013, Bosco2013} adopted a rule-based approach to perform a form of SOM.
 Notably, Bosco et al. \cite{Bosco2013} applied an approach for automatic emotion annotation of ironic tweets.
 This relies on sentiment lexicons (words and expressions) and sentiment grammar expressed by compositional rules.